• +1-800-513-5423

 1-800-513-5423

 Due to the Covid 19 response protocols that are being initiated throughout the country, in the form of stay-at-home orders, many people are left on their own, detoxing at home.
-We have issued a general public warning to ensure the safety of people who have found themselves without the means to supply their addiction.
+We have issued a general public warning to ensure the safety of people who have found themselves without the means to satisfy their addiction.
 This warning is in response to the many people who have been cut off from their supply of drugs, medications, or alcohol supply.

 Addiction No More ® can give you free detox advice, help, and tips to ensure a safe at-home detox if at all possible.
 For some medications, drugs, and alcohol, there may need to be some coordination with doctors and medical practitioners to ensure that at-home detoxification is medically safe.
 Do Not stop taking any of your medications without prior doctors’ approval as some medications can have serious and in some cases life-threatening side effects.